-All but the Adirondack offer business class, which includes extra legroom and a comfortable seat and comes with cafe or bistro benefits.
-Ask the cafe car attendant for more details.
+All these trains offer business class, except the Adirondack.
+This class features extra legroom, a comfortable seat, and benefits including café or bistro services.
+Ask the café car attendant for more details.

 Additionally, Business Class customers receive a 25% bonus on Amtrak Guest Rewards points.

-The cafe car takes US currency during the US portions.
-The cafe will accept only credit cards, prepaid cards, and VIA Rail gift cards for onboard Café purchases in the Canadian section.
-Some trains may take Canadian paper money only in Canada.
+The café car accepts US currency during the US portions of the trip.
+Still, for onboard Café purchases in the Canadian section, the café will only accept credit cards, prepaid cards, and VIA Rail gift cards.
+Some trains may only accept Canadian paper money within Canada.

-I assume debit cards are accepted, but the bold text is from the Amtrak site, and this could change at any time.
+I assume Vias and Mastercard-branded debit cards are accepted; however, the information in bold is from the Amtrak site, which may change at any time.
+Ask the car attendant for more details.

-Amtrak To Canada: Requirements and Guidelines For Crossing The US/Canadian Border
+Amtrak to Canada: Requirements and Guidelines for Border Crossings

 The only acceptable documents for US citizens 16 and over to cross the US-Canadian border by land or sea are: